Roads to Vegas: Production and development

 "Roads to Vegas" is the seventh episode of the series Road to.. hallmark which air through various seasons of the show.
 The episode was directed by Greg Colton, who previously directed the Road to ... episodes "Road to Germany", "Road to the Multiverse", and "Road to the North Pole".
 It was written by Family Guy veteran Steve Callaghan.
 "Roads to Vegas" is Callaghan's first writing credit for a Road to ... episode.

-In July 2012, the Family Guy panel first announced the episode at the San Diego Comic-Con International by giving a brief plot outline.
+In July 2012, the Family Guy panel first announced the episode at San Diego Comic-Con by giving a brief plot outline.
 The episode was revealed as the penultimate episode of the series eleventh season, airing before the premiere of "No Country Club for Old Men".
 Together, the two episodes were promoted as the season finale.
 On a press release, the Fox Network then officially announced the episode and described it as:

 Stewie and Brian use Stewie's time machine to go to Las Vegas for a Bette Midler concert, but chaos ensues when the machine malfunctions and creates alt-versions of the pair: a "lucky" version and an "unlucky" one.

 Production of the episode began months in advance according to the episode's writer Steve Callaghan.
 "We're working over a year ahead of time," Callaghan says in an interview with Hollywood.com.
 He added "We work so far ahead I can even tell you the finale... the finale is a cool episode called 'Roads to Vegas.'
 It's like a roadshow and Stewie and Brian teleport themselves to Las Vegas, but in the process [they] unknowingly create a duplicate of one another."
 In an interview with The Hollywood Reporter, Callaghan recalled the scene in the episode where Brian and Stewie consider joint suicide the most difficult scene for him to write in 2012.

 In addition to the regular cast, "Roads to Vegas" featured guest performances from actress Alexandra Breckenridge, actor Ralph Garman, voice actor Joe Lomonaco, and actress and singer Emily Osment.
 Recurring voice actors and series writers Gary Janetti, Danny Smith, Alec Sulkin, and John Viener also made minor appearances throughout "Roads to Vegas".